Wild, Fatty, Cold-Water Fish Is a Good Source, and So Are Fish Oil and Micro-algae Supplements

 Choosing a Supplement: Choose a known and trusted brand to ensure that you obtain a high-quality product, and take no more than 6 pills per day, or 3 “concentrated” pills.
 If you are vegetarian, try a microalgae (often simply called algae) omega-3 supplement.

-From Dan: I take 5 or 6 fish oil pills per day because I find the science behind them to be compelling not only for acne but for health in general.
-A little tip I have is to put them in my freezer as soon as you buy them to maintain freshness and reduce fish oil burps.
+From Dan: I take 5 or 6 cod liver oil pills per day because I find the science behind omega-3s to be compelling not only for acne but for health in general.
+I choose cod liver oil in particular because I don’t get much sun exposure and cod liver oil also contains vitamin D. A little tip I have is to put them in my freezer as soon as you buy them to maintain freshness and reduce fish oil burps.

 What Are Omega-3 Fatty Acids?

 An omega-3 fatty acid is a type of unsaturated fatty acid, needed for proper functioning of the body.
 The three main omega-3 fatty acids are:

 - Alpha-linolenic acid (ALA)

 - Docosahexaenoic acid (DHA)

 When it comes to acne, EPA and DHA are the two most important ones.

 Although the body needs omega-3 fatty acids, it cannot produce them itself.
 They must be consumed through the diet.
 For this reason, omega-3 fatty acids are called essential fatty acids.
 Despite their importance, most people consume less than 100mg per day, which is only about 1/5 to 1/18 of the recommended amount.1